juxor/afaq/markdown/secA5.md

-gives their members _"every opportunity for direct action in their struggles for daily bread, it also provides them with the necessary preliminaries for carrying through the reorganisation of social life on a [libertarian] Socialist plan by them own strength."_ [Rudolf Rocker, **Anarcho- Syndicalism**, p.
+gives their members _"every opportunity for direct action in their struggles for daily bread, it also provides them with the necessary preliminaries for carrying through the reorganisation of social life on a [libertarian] Socialist plan by them own strength."_ [Rudolf Rocker, **Anarcho-Syndicalism** , p.
 59 and p.
 62] Anarcho-syndicalism, to use the expression of the I.W.W., aims to build the new world in the shell of the old.

 In the period from the 1890's to the outbreak of World War I, anarchists built revolutionary unions in most European countries (particularly in Spain, Italy